bugale/bugale-nbody-simulator/README.txt

 settings and body data files of Bugale N-Body Simulator.
 It can be found on SourceForge.

 What's new in this release:
-*Fixed a bug with the logging option
+*Added Up vector rotation using the mouse wheel *Better memory allocation fail messages
+*Less memory usage
-*Fixed a bug with bodies overlapping the text
+*Fixed a bug with the wireframe mode in 3D
-*Fixed some bugs with not cleaning the screen in 2D *Added vertex/face count
-*Run-time loading of OpenGL to check for existance *Safer memory allocation
-*Increased graphic performance
-*Added a warning about large far/near plane distance *Source Code: Better string management
+*Slightly improved graphics performance
+*Better error management